Export Documents for Shipping: Bill of Lading, Certificate of Origin, Packing List, and Others

 According to the International Chamber of Shipping, up to 11 billion tons of goods are exported via shipping services each year.
-Predictably, ocean freight includes an extensive document flow and any mistakes or inaccuracies with it may lead to severe delays and financial losses.
+Predictably, ocean freight includes an extensive document flow and any mistakes or inaccuracies may lead to severe delays and financial losses.

-So, feeling confused at the start is ok, and we are here to help you understand the nuances of international shipping documentation.
+So feeling confused at the start is ok and we are here to help you understand the nuances of international shipping documentation.
 Whether you are a novice freight forwarder or a company that wants to ship your goods globally, let’s explore five crucial export documents you should get acquainted with.

-International shipping may not always be fun, Source: ShipLilly
+International shipping may not always be fun.
+Source: ShipLilly

 Before moving to the documentation itself, we would like to lead you through the basics of the international shipping process.

-What is International Shipping: Workflow and Document Exchange
+What Is International Shipping: Workflow and Document Exchange

-We may single out four key players involved in the international shipping process:
+Let’s single out four key players involved in the international shipping process:

 - Shippers (exporters, companies that own goods).
-These can be manufacturers, retailers, wholesalers etc.
+These can be manufacturers, retailers, wholesalers, etc.

-- Consignees (importers, businesses that buy goods)
+- Consignees (importers, businesses that buy goods).

 - Carriers (sea, land, and air transportation providers that physically move goods).
 These companies usually operate vessels that carry shipments, like cargo ships, planes, or trucks.